-The typical clinical picture of CRMO is a child or young adult with a history of chronic multifocal bone pain, in whom biopsy of osseous lesions shows osteomyelitis with failure to culture any organisms.
+The typical clinical picture of CRMO is a child or young adult with a history of chronic multifocal bone pain.
+Systemic symptoms of fever, weight loss or lethargy are uncommon but can occur.
+Biopsy of osseous lesions shows an inflammatory reaction with failure to culture any organisms.

 Initially to examine the symptomatic site: